Dear reader of ADxS.org, please excuse the disruption.

 • low tonic, low phasic (like Dynamic Development Theory, DDT see above)

 • increased reaction time variability may occur more frequently in ADHD compared to non-affected people and thus characterize ADHD as a disorder.
-However, the results of the ADxS.org reaction test only showed increased reaction time variability in less than half of ADHD sufferers, so it is not a sufficiently defining characteristic.
+However, the results of the ADxS.org reaction test only showed increased reaction time variability in less than half of people with ADHD, so it is not a sufficiently defining characteristic.

 ASD and ADHD comorbid